MouadZIANI/mastering-laravel-step-by-step/readme.md

 I told that I've spent lot of time, because the way that I've used to learn that, isn't the right way

-Don't worry, this repo will provide you to learn laravel, but by piratical way, which's the right (better) way to learn It
+So for that I created this repo, for provide you to learn laravel, but by piratical way, which's the right (better) way to learn It

 ## Get to Know the Author